alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 is professor > postdoc > grad student > undergrad.
 Going to a PhD program means you aren't on the bottom anymore, and you'll get to mentor undergrads that are looking to get into research.
-Whereas in industry, if you join out of undergrad, you're entering at the bottom of the totem pole again and will have fewer mentoring opportunities until the interns come, which is a seasonal thing.
+Whereas in industry, if you join out of undergrad, you're entering at the bottom of the totem pole and will have fewer mentoring opportunities until interns come, which is a seasonal thing.
+If you really value research mentorship, you probably want a faculty position, in which case you should go for a PhD.

+Personally, I believe in all of coding, teaching, and mentorship, but right now my time is more weighted to coding + teaching, where teaching means writing blog posts.
+In a PhD program, it'd likely be weighted towards teaching + mentorship, where teaching means TAing a class.
+And then the research skills learned would be similar between the two.

 Conclusion